Lower Right Back Pain: Causes and Treatment

 When spurs develop on a right facet joint, they cause right-sided pain.
 Other symptoms include leg weakness, numbness, tingling, and electrical sensations that shoot down one leg.

-Bone spurs can be removed surgically if necessary.
+Treatment: Bone spurs can be removed surgically if necessary.
 This relieves pressure on the nerves.

 Fractures

-A fracture of the spine can happen during an accident such as a fall or a car crash.
+A fracture of the spine can happen during an accident, such as a fall or a car crash.
 Many of these injuries require emergency medical attention.
 When your lumbar spine is fractured, you may experience:

 • Moderate to severe pain that gets worse when you move